 As an instructor and an assistant instructor in the English Department at Princeton, I have taught courses on transatlantic literature and history, John Milton, the essay as literary tradition, and an introductory survey spanning the literatures of the 14th-18th centuries.
 I have also co-taught courses in composition, world literature, and Shakespeare in correctional facilities in New Jersey with the Prison Teaching Initiative.
 As a Teaching Fellow in the Princeton University Preparatory Program, I have taught theatre-based enrichment courses for high school students from low-income backgrounds in central New Jersey and also served as a mentor for students working toward college matriculation.

-My research has benefited from the travel grants from the Princeton Institute for International and Regional Studies, a Folger Shakespeare Library grant-in-aid, the Donald and Mary Hyde Academic Year Research Fellowship.
-During the 2018-2019 academic year I will be a Graduate Fellow in the Center for the Study of Religion, a Teaching Fellow in the Princeton University Preparatory Program, and the beneficiary of a Dean’s Completion Fellowship from the Graduate School.
+My research has been supported by travel grants from the Princeton Institute for International and Regional Studies, several Folger Shakespeare Library grants-in-aid, the Donald and Mary Hyde Academic Year Fellowship for Research in England (2017-18), a Graduate Fellowship in the Center for the Study of Religion (2018-19), and a Bain-Swiggett Assistantship in Research (2020-2021).